bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. What is middleware?
     Middleware in redux takes an action and does something to it before it is sent to the reducer.
 It is a function.
 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
-    Redux Thunk is a middleware that allows you to pass in functions to blank instead of object so we can run ansyncronious JavaScript.
+    Redux Thunk is a middleware that allows you to pass in functions to blank instead of object so we can run asynchronous JavaScript.
 1. Which `react-redux` method links up our `components` with our `redux store`? connect.